From foie gras to bûche de Noël: The essentials of a French holiday feast

-Category: World Hits: 2Christmas is coming, the goose is getting fat, as the song goes – unless you live in France, where it might be a guinea fowl or a wild boar putting on the weight.
+Category: World Hits: 8Christmas is coming, the goose is getting fat, as the song goes – unless you live in France, where it might be a guinea fowl or a wild boar putting on the weight.
 This year, with Covid-19 playing Scrooge and the World Health Organisation recommending limiting holiday gatherings to the nuclear family (with masks on), what is there to look forward to if not a sumptuous, mouthwatering feast?

 Read more https://www.france24.com/en/europe/20201217-from-foie-gras-to-b%C3%BBche-de-no%C3%ABl-the-essentials-of-a-french-holiday-feast